jrouviere/tic-tac-toe/README.md

 # run tests
 npm test

-# run server
+# run webpack dev server
 npm run serve
 ```

 ## Design

 This demo is built with ES6 and React.
-ES6 code is transpiled by Babel with a simple Webpack configuration.
+ES6 code is transpiled to ES5 by Babel with a simple Webpack configuration.

 Files breakdown:
 * index.html: a straightforward html page to load the javascript app